We use cookies, similar technologies and tracking services

 • 4.11 Storage of thermal energy

-For the 2022 fiscal year, further economic activities have been identified for the recognition and assignment of taxonomy-eligible CapEx and OpEx of the Dürr Group:
+For the 2023 fiscal year, further economic activities have been identified for the recognition and assignment of taxonomy-eligible CapEx and OpEx of the Dürr Group for the first environmental objective “climate change mitigation”:

-• 6.5 Transport by motorbikes, passenger cars and light commercial vehicles
+• 6.5 Transport by motorbikes, passenger cars, and light commercial vehicles

 • 7.3 Installation, maintenance and repair of energy efficiency equipment